Shubham5250/Shubham5250/README.md

 - 🌱 I'm currently learning **Flutter** and **Dart programming language!**

-- 📱 I build simple and user-friendly Android UI Apps using Java & also looking forward to contribute in **_freelancing projects_** for same!
+- 📱 I build simple and user-friendly Android UI Apps using Java & also looking forward to contribute in **_freelancing projects_** for the same!

-- 💻 All of projects are available on <a href="https://github.com/Shubham5250?tab=repositories">GitHub</a>
+- 💻 All of my projects are available on <a href="https://github.com/Shubham5250?tab=repositories">GitHub</a>

 - 📫 Reach me on, **shubhampawar.it@gmail.com**, <a href='https://www.linkedin.com/in/shubhampawar99/'>LinkedIn<a/>, <a href='https://twitter.com/ShubhamPawar93'>Twitter.</a>
 <h3 align="left">Connect with me on:</h3>